 Scientific conferences are an important activity of the WBMT for communicating with other clinicians and researchers.
-WBMT conducts an annual 90 minute Scientific / International Symposium at one or two major HSCT conferences.
-The Symposium is first presented during the US-based BMT Tandem Meetings [sponsored by the CIBMTR and American Society for Blood and Marrow Transplantation (ASBMT)] each February.
-Then the WBMT works with EBMT to have presence on the scientific program at the annual EBMT meeting in March - April.
-These meetings represent the premier gatherings in the US and in Europe for clinicians and researchers interested in HSCT.
-The focus at during the WBMT presentations is always on something of global interest, and often with different expert speakers due to logistical considerations.
+WBMT conducts an annual 90-minute Scientific / International Symposium at one or two major HCT conferences.
+The Symposium is most often presented during the US-based Transplantation and Cellular Therapy Meetings [sponsored by the CIBMTR and the American Society for Transplantation and Cellular Therapy (ASTCT)] each February.
+Additionally, the WBMT presents a similar or modified program at the annual EBMT meeting in March - April.
+The focus during the WBMT presentations is on topics of global interest.
 Appendix F lists annual Symposia programs since WBMT began coordinating them in 2009.